-As reflected in the accompanying financial statements, the Company had a deficit accumulated during the development stage at March 31, 2014 and 2013 of \$22,854 and \$2,348, respectively, and a net loss for the period from December 4, 2012 (Inception) through March 31, 2014 of \$22,854 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-While the Company is attempting to generate sufficient revenues, the Company's cash position may not be sufficient enough to support the Company's daily operations.
+As reflected in the accompanying financial statements, the Company had a deficit accumulated during the development stage at March 31, 2015 and 2014 of \$107,195 and \$22,854, respectively, and a net loss for the period from December 4, 2012 (Inception) through March 31, 2015 of \$107,195.
+These factors raise substantial doubt about the Company's ability to continue as a going concern.
+While the Company is attempting to generate sufficient revenues to fund its ongoing operating expenses, the Company's orgoing daily operations.
 Management intends to raise additional funds by way of a public or private offering.

-Management believes that the actions presently being taken to further implement its business plan and generate sufficient revenues provide the opportunity for the Company to continue as a going concern.
-While the Company believes in the viability of its strategy to generate sufficient revenues and in its ability to raise additional funds, there can be no assurances to that effect.
-The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate sufficient revenues.
+Management believes that the actions presently being taken to further implement its business plan and generate increased revenues provide the opportunity for the Company to continue as a going concern.
+While the Company believes in the viability of its strategy to generate increased revenues and in its ability to raise additional funds, there can be no assurances to that effect.
+The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate sufficient revenues to fund its ongoing operating expenses.